-Another alternative is using Facebook Ads to target people who bought from you and ask for a review.
+Another alternative is using social media, specifically Facebook Ads, to target people who bought from you and ask for a review.

 Since you’re paying for ads, this method will cost you more than email or Messenger campaigns, but it should have higher visibility (your emails/messages may not even be opened).

 You can do this by sending customers through a landing page, and collecting Facebook Pixel info.
 Then create a list of people who claimed a coupon and clicked through to

 Otherwise, you can create a custom audience from the list of customers in your Amazon-Fulfilled Shipments report.
 But be warned, this is a grey area with Amazon’s Terms of Service, as you’re showing ads directly to Amazon customers.